Is therapy right for me?

 What is therapy like?

 Every therapy session is unique and caters to each individual and their specific goals.
 Some consistent elements of therapy with me are acceptance, compassion, respect and understanding.
 During a therapy session it is standard for therapists to discuss the primary issues and concerns in your life.
-Usually a series of weekly sessions, where each session lasts around fifty minutes, are scheduled for the same time each week.
+Therapy usually involves a series of weekly sessions, where each session lasts around fifty minutes (75 minutes for relationship therapy).
 Therapy can be short-term, focusing on a specific issue, or longer-term, addressing more complex issues or ongoing personal growth.
-There may be times when you are asked to take certain actions outside of the therapy sessions, such as reading a relevant book or keeping track of certain problematic behaviors.
+There may be times when you are asked to take certain actions outside of the therapy sessions, such as reading a relevant book or implementing information learned in session.
 It is important to process what has been discussed and integrate it into your life between sessions.
 For therapy to be most effective you must be an active participant, both during and between the sessions.
 Seeking therapy is a commitment to work towards self-change and greater self-awareness.

 Is therapy confidential?